 to take care of their mental health for years to come.”

 About Active Minds: Active Minds is the nation’s premier nonprofit organization supporting mental health awareness and education for young adults.
-Active Minds has a presence on over 800 college, university, and high school campuses nationwide, and is powered by a robust Chapter Network, the nationally acclaimed Send Silence Packing® exhibit, and inspiring Active Minds Speakers.
+Active Minds has a presence on over 800 college, university, and high school campuses nationwide, and is powered by a robust Chapter Network, the nationally acclaimed Send Silence Packing® display, and inspiring Active Minds Speakers.
 The organization is dedicated to changing the conversation about mental health, and creating supportive communities that will save lives.
 To learn more, visit www.activeminds.org.

 Contact: Amanda Horn